 “This is what I don’t understand,” says Vázquez.
 “It costs the government more to invest in Section 8 and public housing than it does for those of us here to work to build our own homes.
 For around $15,000 you can have a basic structure – a floor, walls, and a roof.
 That is the foundation of a permanent home.
 We are creating the ability to provide for ourselves.
 If we stay poor, they stay in power.”

-“Dorado is fifteen minutes down the road.
+“Dorado is five minutes down the road.
 This land is valuable,” she adds, citing the property’s proximity to one of Puerto Rico’s top coastal tourism destinations.

 Vázquez explains part of the construction process, June 2019.